hanmingz/f1tenthmanual/index.md

 <img src="02PreparingAndAssemblingTheCar/lidar4.png" alt="hi" class="inline"/>
 [Back to Top](#table-of-contents)

 ### Mounting the USB Hubs
 Attack two pieces of double-sided tape to a USB hub.
 Place the hub onto the empty space of the chassis directly below the Jetson and to the right of the power board as shown.
-If your hub has power buttons, make sure all of them are turned on.
+If your hub has power buttons, make sure all of them are turned on.<br/>

 <img src="02PreparingAndAssemblingTheCar/usb1.png" alt="hi" class="inline"/>